 For more information about The Perspective’s Analyze page, click here.

 The Perspective initially opens a graph that includes all assessments and all students.
 Hover over the line for more information about the assessment and the student.

 The focus of the graph can be changed with the selection lists.
-For example, if you wanted to compare how students were doing on tests and on assignments, you would change All Assessment to Test and then to Assignment.
+For example, if a teacher wanted to compare how students were doing on tests and on assignments, they would change All Assessment to Test and then to Assignment.